Ashutosh-Panda2004/DBMS/README.md

 - **Name → DOB**
   Here, knowing someone's `Name` can determine their `Date of Birth` (DOB), but `DOB` is not a part of `Name`, so it's non-trivial.

-### Complete Non-trivial Functional Dependency:

-A **complete non-trivial functional dependency** occurs when the intersection of the determinant and the dependent is `NULL` (they share no common attributes).

 #### Example:
 - **Emp_Id → Emp_Address**
   Since `Emp_Id` and `Emp_Address` have no common attributes, this is a complete non-trivial functional dependency.